SynteLang/SynteLang/README.md

 	mul 0.2
 	out dac

 This should output a single sine tone.

+To mute it, type `mute 0`
+To delete it, type `del 0`
+(where zero is the index of the listing)

+To pause playback, type `: pause` and `: play` to resume.
 To exit from syntə type `: exit`
-The `:` operator is used for mode commands to syntə
+(The `:` operator is used for mode commands to Syntə)

 A function is a predefined list of operations that you can use in your code as if they are operators.
 These are indicated by a different colour once you have typed them in.